 The visitor centre (Friluftshuset) at the northern end of Orre beach is a fascinating building.
 The architect, Per Line, designed a hodgepodge wooden building using exterior materials resembling driftwood.
-It is low, fits well into the surrounding sand dunes and is well worth a visit.
-It opened in 1986, was extended in 1992 and burned down in 1999.
+The buildings are low, fit well into the surrounding sand dunes and are well worth a visit.
+The centre opened in 1986, was extended in 1992 and burned down in 1999.

 It was rebuilt in a few years and functions as a local cultural centre with temporary art exhibitions and concerts.
 Be sure not to miss the permanent exhibition on the Jæren conservation area – it is very informative.
 We had a cup of coffee on the way back.
 You can also bring your own food and sit down in the atrium behind large glass windows under a semi-roof.

 From the Friluftshuset there are several paths leading to the seashore, or alongside the beach behind the dunes.
 The Orre beach (Orrestranda or Orresanden in Norwegian), is said to be the longest sandy beach in Norway, stretching for 5 km.
 (That may not be the case, it is more a matter of definition – but who cares?)
 It is also very wide.

 In other words: It is a magnificent beach.